14.5 Plinths

 This exemption recognises that plinths usually involve specific engineering design because of the need to support heavy loads (eg tanks, mechanical items like printing presses and metal working machines, or large statues).

-For removal of plinths, please refer to exemption 50 (under section 1.5).
+For removal of plinths, please refer to section 1.4 Removal of building element (exemption 31).

 What is exempt

-- Constructing a plinth (designed by a Chartered Professional Engineer) for a tank.
+- A company constructs a plinth (designed by a Chartered Professional Engineer) for a tank.

 - A company plans to build a concrete base to support heavy machinery in a plant room.
 The base design has been reviewed by a Chartered Professional Engineer.